Distributing Settings to Devices

 If you are also using the Speakeasy component with voice enabled, you will also deploy a .wlvpk file, which contains the speech-to-text language files.
 The text-to-speech functionality is included as part of the Velocity Speakeasy Service installed on the Android device.

-The Velocity Client expects the .wldep file in the first external storage partition.
+On Android, the Velocity Client looks for the deployment files in the first external storage partition.
 It is the storage you see when you connect the device over USB.
 It is sometimes named 'SD card' or 'external', even though it is not an SD card or external to the device.
-Create a directory named
+In the first external storage partition, the files need to be in the following location:

 To distribute a project to the Velocity Client over USB